nushell/awesome-nu/README.md

 - [nu_plugin_from_parquet](https://github.com/fdncred/nu_plugin_from_parquet): A plugin to parse parquet files into nushell data structures.
 - [nu_plugin_bio](https://github.com/Euphrasiologist/nu_plugin_bio): A bioinformatics plugin for nushell.

+If the shell freezes while registering the command, that means the plugin is using an older Nu version no longer compatible with your currect version.
+Consider bumping the Nu version to the latest in the `cargo.toml`, (may lead to breaking the script).

 ## Scripts
 You can find some examples about how to create and use scripts in the [Nushell Scripts](https://www.nushell.sh/book/scripts.html) page.